 As a result, we believe the updated plan enhances the existing approved scheme to better suit and serve the Glebe community.

-All apartments will have at least one balcony and an internal laundry.
+All dwellings will have at least one balcony and an internal laundry.
 The new design presents more inviting internal and external communal spaces for the tenants to socialise and participate in planned community activities.

 We have also included a greater mix of use of private, semi-private and community spaces.
 This arrangement caters to a more diverse tenant mix, reflecting the changing face of housing needs in our communities.